garamond13/L4D2-HardRealism/README.md

 The goal is to achieve a balance between Realism Expert and Hard Eight (mutation).
 It's made to be non configurable for consistency and efficiency reasons.

+## Important note

-It is designed for Realism Expert, gamemode and difficulty.
+HardRealism mode is designed for `mp_gamemode "realism"` and `z_difficulty "Impossible"` (realism expert).
-It doesn't require any config.

 ## Changelog

 Version scheme: MAJOR (gameplay change).MINOR.PATCH

+Version 10.0.0
+- Spawn safety range increased.
+- Shotguns are more effective against commons.
+- Removed gamemode and difficulty guard.

 Version 9.0.0
 - Reduce charger health.